 Five women turned up at the Apple Bowl for “Equality,” posing as Rosie the Riveter, an iconic wartime symbol of feminism.

-"We came up with this idea after the passage of abortion bans in a lot of American states," organizer Madison Apostoliuk sad.
+“We came up with this idea after the passage of abortion bans in a lot of American states,” organizer Maddison Apostoliuk said.

-With the caption 'We Can Do It', the image was originally intended as an inducement for women to enter defense industries but later became a popular symbol of the feminist movement.
+With the caption “We Can Do It,” the image was originally intended as an inducement for women to enter defence industries, but it later became a popular symbol of the feminist movement.